-Retesting After Failure - 14 CFR 61.49
+Re-Testing After Failure - 14 CFR 61.49

 Per 14 CFR 61.49, if an applicant fails a practical test, he/she must receive additional/necessary training time from an authorized instructor (as required) and receive a logbook endorsement before attempting to retest for the practical test.

-A sample endorsement is available in AC 61.65H – endorsement number A.73 on page A-19.
+To provide guidance on the required endorsement, a sample endorsement is available in AC 61.65H – endorsement number A.73 on page A-19.

-But, what is the additional/necessary training time?
+Now, the question arises: What constitutes additional/necessary training time?